Contributing Writer

 How We Tested The Best Women’s Winter Jackets

 Heather Hendricks, our author and main tester, has worked in the world of snowboarding and winter sports journalism for almost 20 years.
 She has curated buyer’s guides, conducted gear tests, and written many gear reviews for TransWorld SNOWboarding, ILLA, Snowboard Magazine, Outside Magazine, Backcountry Magazine, Teton Gravity Research, GearJunkie, and more.
-She has always lived in or near the mountains of Colorado and spends 100 days or more on snow.
+She has always lived in or near the mountains of Colorado and spends 100 days or more each season on her snowboard.

 With years of testing jackets for her profession and personal use, Heather realized most online reviews lacked detail and didn’t resonate.
 So, it was time to get back in the game and test as many winter jackets as possible in just as many weather and winter scenarios.